 Program Director, Creative Writing

-David Bezmozgis, a writer and filmmaker, is incoming Director of the Humber School for Writers.
-He is the author of Natasha and Other Stories, The Free World and The Betrayers.
+David Bezmozgis, a writer and filmmaker, is the author of Natasha and Other Stories, The Free World, The Betrayers and Immigrant City, a story collection publishing in spring of 2019.

 Full-Time Faculty, Creative Writing